Environmental geography focuses on the physical environment and its effect on humans.

 Understanding the integration of physical and environmental geography has never been more important than it is today to address the environmental challenges facing the world.

-This programme covers aspects of physical geography such as sea level change, glacial and coastal environments and environmental hazards.
-It also covers other areas of environmental geography such as biogeography, GIS and sustainability.
-Importantly, the degree also provides opportunities to study the human impacts on the environment through the study of natural resource management, environmental law and policy and environmental economics.
+This course covers aspects of physical geography such as sea level change, glacial and coastal environments and environmental hazards.
+It also covers other areas of environmental geography such as biogeography, Geographical Information Systems and sustainability.
+You'll have opportunities to study the human impacts on the environment through the study of natural resource management, environmental law and policy and environmental economics.

 Environmental geography gives you the tools to develop sustainable solutions to environmental problems.
 For example, you will learn about the effect of climate change on biodiversity, the impact of humans on environmental resources and much more.

 There are opportunities for you to spend time abroad during your course:

 The first year modules give you an introduction to the basics of the course, providing you with a foundation for advanced material in the future.

 In addition to the above you will also need to complete our online Academic Integrity module.